 - Double Chocolate Chip Frappuccino

 - No-Churn Cotton Candy Ice Cream

 - Jolly Rancher Drink

 - Root Beer Popsicles

 - 8 cups 1% chocolate milk

-- 2 tbsp vanilla extract
+- 2 tablespoons vanilla extract

-- In a large bowl whisk together the condensed milk and the Cool Whip.
+- In a large bowl, whisk together the condensed milk and the Cool Whip.

 - Add the chocolate milk and vanilla and continue whisking until combined.

-- Place the frosty mixture into a freezer safe container.
+- Place the Frosty mixture into a freezer-safe container.
 Cover tightly with a lid or plastic wrap and place in the freezer.

 - Spoon into glasses and serve.

 - Make sure to thaw the Cool Whip in the fridge before making your Frosty so that it blends well with the other ingredients.

 - If you don’t have a freezer-safe container large enough to hold all of the Frosty mixture, divide it up into 2 or 3 smaller batches to put in the freezer.
 Make sure you don’t fill the container to the very top, the mixture will expand a bit as it freezes.
 If you freeze the Frosty mixture in smaller batches, the freeze time will be slightly shorter.

 - If you have an ice cream maker you can use that instead of putting the Frosty mixture into the freezer.